oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 Now, click the **Test** button at the top of the flow to test it.

 You will see the output in the **Compose** card.
-It’s not formatted (plain JSON for now), but that’s OK.
+It's not formatted (plain JSON for now), but that's OK.
 You will fix it in a later step.

 Now that you have two cards on a flow, using the **Flow History**, you can see how data is passed from card to card.